 3. Set a routine, and the change will be remarkable

 In our article, 7 remote work best practices for employees, the first best practice is about creating a routine.
-We strongly urge you to look at these suggestions to take charge of creating a workday structure.
-They’ll help you go from reactive to proactive.
+Look at these suggestions to take charge of creating a workday structure.
+They’ll help you move from reactive to proactive.

-Just try to be consistent in your routine before and during work, and stick to a time when you’ll stop working so that you don’t burn out.
+Try to be consistent in your routine before and during work.
+Stick to a time when you’ll stop working so that you don’t burn out.
 Add exercise into the mix, including during work.
-Do some cardio every 90 minutes and whenever you switch projects or stop to get a drink.
+Do some cardio every 90 minutes, whenever you switch projects, or stop to get a drink.

 Do what you can to listen, prioritize work, or offer flexibility like shifting hours.
 Your genuine concern will help alleviate stress.

 A UC Irvine study found that it takes 23 minutes to refocus after being interrupted just once.
 Just as you tell a child to focus when they get off task, train yourself to manage and reduce work interruptions.
 You’ll instantly see a change in your own productivity.

 Turn off social media and other notifications on your phone during work hours.
 Minimize notifications on your computer.
 Take a couple hours where you work non-stop, ignoring incoming emails, instant messages, and such.

 Change your status message on your collaboration tools or email to say you’re “busy now, but free at x time.”

 Ask your team to keep their calendars up to date and to schedule chunks of time on their calendars to focus on specific tasks.
 Either they manage their calendars or someone else will fill them with meetings.

 Talk to your team about your availability and theirs, and brainstorm how to collaborate with one another.